Shakeelkhuhro/Shakeel-Khuhro/README.md

 Contributions are highly appreciated!
 If I would like to contribute by suggesting improvements, fixing bugs, or adding new features, please adhere to the following guidelines:

+# Fork the repository.

+1. Create a new branch.
+1. Implement my changes.
+1. Commit and push my changes to my forked repository.
+1. Submit a pull request.
+1. Please ensure that my contributions align with the project's coding conventions and maintain the existing code style.

 # Contributer
 1. Abdul Moiz Sheraz